What Does It Mean When Cancer Findings Can't Be Reproduced?

 "Reproducibility is a central feature of how science is supposed to be," says Brian Nosek, who spearheaded this research at the Center for Open Science.

 Nosek is also a psychology professor at the University of Virginia.
 A few years ago, he organized a similar effort to examine research in his field.
-And his results garnered worldwide attention when two thirds of the original findings in psychology couldn't be reproduced.
+And his results garnered worldwide attention when two-thirds of the original findings in psychology couldn't be reproduced.

-Nosek decided to explore the work from cancer biology labs after two high-profile studies, from drug makers Bayer and Amgen, reported dismal results when they tried to reproduce some cancer papers.
+Nosek decided to explore the work from cancer biology labs after two high-profile studies, from drugmakers Bayer and Amgen, reported dismal results when they tried to reproduce some cancer papers.
 Only 25 percent of the papers Bayer examined were reproduced.
-Amgen was able to replicate only six out of 53 studies it examined.
+Amgen was able to replicate only six out of the 53 studies it examined.

 "Those were earthshaking reports, in the sense that the community responded very strongly to these reports of challenges to reproduce some of these core findings," Nosek says.